Numigi/odoo-sale-addons/website_sale_request_price/README.rst

 Website Sale Request Price
 ==========================
 - This module adds an option to hide the price of a product when it reaches a threshold and allows the user to request for price through a form that will send an email to the sales team and create a CRM lead.
-- The requesting price action creates a Lead in backend

 Module flow
 -----------